• Menu

 • Picnic blanket

-• Small sharp knife – A small serrated knife is always a good all-round picnic knife
+• Small sharp knife – A small serrated knife is always an excellent all-round picnic knife.

 • Plates & cups – Reusable melamine or eco-friendly disposable.